 The history of Auli can be traced back to the 8th century.
 According to certain beliefs, Guru Adi Shankaracharya visited this sacred place.
 This place is also known as 'Bugyal', which means ‘meadow’ in the regional language.

 While walking through the dewy slopes, tourists can enjoy stunning views of the Nanda Devi, Mana Parvat, and Kamat mountain ranges.
 Travellers can enjoy the views of apple orchards and lush deodar trees from the boulevards of the slopes.

-Nandaprayag, a popular attraction of Auli is situated at the meeting point of the River Alaknanda and Nandakini.
+Nandaprayag, a popular attraction of Auli, is situated at the meeting point of the River Alaknanda and Mandakini.
 Taking a dip at the confluence holds immense religious importance among the Hindus.
-This is a gateway to Badrinath and Kedarnath where visitors can enjoy the beauty of snow-capped mountains.
+This is a gateway to Badrinath and Kedarnath, where visitors can enjoy the beauty of snow-capped mountains.

 The destination is famous for the Auli Artificial Lake, which has been especially developed by the government, to provide artificial snow to the new ski slopes during the months of low snowfall.

 Tourists can also visit Bhavishya Badri, which is perched at an elevation of 2744 m above sea level.
 This place holds religious importance, as it is one of the five Badri shrines after Badrinath, Yog Dhyan Badri, Adi Badri, and Vridha Badri.